arkypita/Vigotech-VG-L7X/Protocol/README.md

 You also can use a disassembler/debugger like [IDA/IDA Free](https://www.hex-rays.com/products/ida/) or [PE Explorer](http://www.heaventools.com/PE_Explorer_disassembler.htm)
 to follow disassembly VigoWork executable code and try to reverse-engineering the cripting routine.

+If you want you can [build your-own fake VG-L7x board](https://github.com/arkypita/Vigotech-VG-L7X/blob/main/Hardware/README.md#buid-your-own-fake-vg-l7x-controller-to-test-the-protocol) for testing, by flashing the original Firmware on a bulk ESP32 proto board, wired to Arduino Nano/UNO board with standard GRBL firmware.

 ## Standard GRBL protocol